TheGNM/open-waifu/README.md

 ## License

 This project's own code is licensed under the **MIT License**.
 Third-party models and assets listed above retain their own separate licenses — check each before public release or commercial use.

+---

+## Note

+This project uses supports AI to make it possible